-“The Greater Amman Municipality is proud to be part of #Cities4Forests, complementing our strategies and policies to achieve the Sustainable Development Goals.
-With the aim of creating a human city that is liveable and prosperous, we are working to mitigate the effects of climate change via the Amman Green 2020 initiative for a Green Jordan and by developing plans and rehabilitation projects for green areas within the city.
-Through #Cities4Forests, Amman will benefit from an extensive network of knowledge and will have access to a vast wealth of experiences in other cities in order to develop and implement solutions to address the environmental challenges facing Amman.”
+“The Greater Amman Municipality is proud to be part of Cities4Forests, which complements our policies to achieve the Sustainable Development Goals.
+To create a city that is liveable and prosperous we are working to mitigate the effects of climate change via the Amman Green 2020 initiative, and by developing plans to create more green areas within the city.
+Through its involvement with Cities4Forests Amman will benefit from an extensive network of cities, whose knowledge may help Amman develop and implement solutions to address the environmental challenges it faces.”

 Dr. Yousef Shawarbeh

 Mayor of Amman

-Greater Amman Municipality has developed its own strategy: “Green Amman 2020” to prohibit clear-cutting and the destruction of forests.
-The strategy supports forested areas and natural resources by focusing on the sustainable consumption of legal wood products, coming from sustainably-managed forests in the city.
+The Greater Amman Municipality has developed a strategy called ‘Green Amman 2020’ to ban the destruction of forests.
+The strategy focuses on the sustainable consumption of legally-sourced wood products that come from sustainably-managed forests.

-The municipality sponsors the development of sustainable forest management in order to encourage sustainability and to provide long-term social and economic benefits.
-Additional benefits are improving the environmental credentials of the municipality and consolidating GAM’s environmental leadership nationally, as well as improving the quality-of-life and ecosystem services for future generations.
+The Municipality sponsors the development of sustainable forest management to provide long-term social, economic, and environmental benefits.
+Additional benefits include improving the environmental credentials of the municipality, and consolidating the GAM’s environmental leadership nationally, as well as improving the quality of life and ecosystem services for future generations.

-The municipality needs technical assistance and training for forest communities to improve sustainable forest management.
-GAM aims to engage forest communities on development and other issues affecting their forests and to reward communities accordingly for the environmental services they provide as effective managers of their forests.
+The Municipality needs technical assistance and training for forest communities to improve sustainable forest management.
+The Municipality aims to engage forest communities on issues that affect their forests, and to reward communities for the environmental services they provide.